top of page

 • Sunroom: $150 - $250 per square foot

-Size matters when it comes to costs.
-Larger rooms require more materials and labor, affecting your total budget.
-For example, a 400-square-foot room might cost tens of thousands more than a 200-square-foot addition.
-Simple designs might stay within budget, but if you want customized features, expect extra charges.
+Size does matter when it comes to costs.
+Larger rooms require more materials and labor, which can significantly affect your total budget.
+For instance, a 400-square-foot room might cost tens of thousands more than a 200-square-foot addition.
+Simple designs might keep you within budget, but if you want customized features, expect extra charges.

-Material choices can significantly drive up costs.
-High-end finishes, such as granite countertops or hardwood floors, can inflate your budget by 20% or more.
-If you opt for mid-range or budget-friendly materials, you can keep expenses manageable without sacrificing aesthetic quality.
+The materials you choose can significantly influence your costs.
+High-end finishes—like granite countertops or hardwood floors—can inflate your budget by 20% or more.
+However, selecting mid-range or budget-friendly materials can help manage expenses without sacrificing aesthetic quality.

 Labor Costs

 Labor costs vary widely based on location and contractor rates.
 In some areas, hourly rates for skilled labor can reach $150 or higher.
-Hiring licensed contractors, typically more expensive, ensures quality work that meets building codes.
+Hiring licensed contractors might be more expensive, but it ensures quality work that meets building codes.
 Always seek at least three quotes before deciding on a contractor to feel confident in your choice.

 Average Cost Estimates

-While exact figures are challenging without details, averages help paint a picture.
-On average, costs for adding a room range from $80,000 to $200,000 and sometimes higher, depending on the aforementioned factors.
+While exact figures depend on specific details, average costs can help paint a clearer picture.
+Generally, adding a room ranges from $80,000 to $200,000 and sometimes higher.
+This range reflects all the influencing factors mentioned previously.

 Let’s break down the costs for a 300-square-foot room addition: